ons-khiari/ons-khiari/README.md

 ### **🛠️ Technologies & Skills:**
 My coursework at ESPRIT has equipped me with a diverse skill set, including Symfony, JavaScript, Java, ReactJS, NodeJS, Angular, and Spring Boot.
 I am well-prepared for real-world software development challenges.

-### **💡 Projects:**
-I've honed my problem-solving and coding skills through hands-on projects like GGaming, Ecommerce Accessoires, and Gestion Foyer, demonstrating a practical approach to transforming concepts into robust solutions.

-### **🤝 Collaboration and Teamwork:**
-Thriving in collaborative environments, I believe in the power of effective teamwork to drive innovation.
-My academic journey at ESPRIT has been marked by active engagement in team projects, polishing my ability to communicate and collaborate for superior outcomes.

 ### **✨ Excited for the Future:**
 I'm excited about the possibility of connecting with like-minded professionals, exploring new opportunities, and contributing to exciting developments in the tech landscape.
 Let's connect and embark on this journey together!